 There are multiple visa classifications for temporary workers.
 H-1B and H-1B1 visas are for professional jobs.
 These jobs must require at least a bachelor’s degree.
 You must have an employer sponsor.

-H-2A and H-2B visas are for seasonal work which don’t have available U.S. citizens as employees.
+H-2A and H-2B visas are for seasonal work that don’t have available U.S. citizens as employees.
 This could include agricultural work.

-L-1A or L-1B visas are for people transferring within a multinational company to a U.S. office.
+L-1A or L-1B visas are for people transferring from within a multinational company to a U.S. office.
 O-1 visas are for people with unique talents.
 P-1A, P1-B, P2, and P-3 visas are for artists and entertainers.
 Q visas are for people participating in international cultural exchange.
-C-1, D, and C-1/D visas are for crewmembers of ships or airline employees.
+C-1, D, and C-1/D visas are for crew members of ships or airline employees.

 For a nonimmigrant visa application, you need to fill out Form DS-160, pay a fee, and schedule an interview.
 Then, you need to get your documents and attend the visa interview.